jangho721/jangho721.github.io/_pages/about.md

 My interests are broadly in machine learning and software engineering, particularly with a focus on **large-scale recommendation systems**, **data mining**, **multimodal learning**, and **machine learning operations**.

-I am passionate about uncovering patterns and meaningful insights from complex data and creating machine learning models that make an impact on business, science, and social good.

 <span style="color: red;">I am looking for a full-time position as a <strong style="color: red;">Data Scientist</strong> or <strong style="color: red;">Machine Learning Engineer</strong> starting in 2025.
 Please feel free to reach out if you are interested in working with me.</span>